 The manufacturer has taken maximum advantage of the curved contouring here—the widest part of the back and all the way from back to front is curved, making it extremely comfortable for your rump.

 Still, just like the handlebars, you cannot make any adjustments to the seat positioning.
-But what comforts us is that you can make vertical adjustments in the seat’s height positioning by making use of a small lever provided.
+But what comforts us is that you can make vertical adjustments in the seat’s height positioning by using a small lever provided.

-You could question the bike’s pricing here, but I should remind you that there are commercial gym grade bikes that are not provided with fully adjustable seating options.
+You could question the bike’s pricing here, but I should remind you that commercial gym grade bikes are not provided with fully adjustable seating options.

-Contrarily, the absence of the fore/aft adjustment might even improve the stability of the seat and help in accommodating heavy individuals too.
+Contrarily, the absence of the fore/aft adjustment might even improve the seat’s stability and help accommodate heavy individuals.

 We finally come to the most expected part of any exercise bike, the flywheel.
 Just a recap to those who wonder about the flywheel’s functionality.
 It is the part of the bike that spins as you pedal.